Multimodal Models: Text + Image + Audio

 The key insight: different types of data can be mapped into a shared semantic space where similar concepts cluster together, regardless of modality.

 Unified architectures: Modern multimodal models often use transformer architectures that can process different input types.
-GPT-4 with vision extends the text-only GPT-4 by adding vision encoders that convert images into tokens the language model can understand.
+GPT-4o extends earlier text-only models by adding vision encoders that convert images into tokens the language model can understand.
 The model then processes both text tokens and image tokens together.

 Training approaches: